 But if it abjured a synchronic way of bringing transcendent temporality into the now, the Reformation reconnected the ongoing and the everlasting by way of predestinarianism: in place of bringing the past into the present at particular moments (such as the Mass), it conceived of every moment of the present within an eternal timescale.
 Thus, predestinarian thinking, while on the face of it appearing to dispense with temporal linearity altogether, in fact left diachronism untouched: while each present moment was to be scanned for evidence of salvation or reprobation, the successiveness of time continued to flow forward inexorably towards the revelation of the eternal plan.
 For a Protestant believer, being saved (or not) was an ongoing condition, pressurising every minute of one’s existence – “For this very space of time is the very day of grace and saluation,” as Perkins put it in his salve for a sicke man.
 My suggestion here is that time – the ongoing, minute-by-minute coursing of temporality – pressed upon the Protestant imagination in a manner different to the way it was experienced and expounded by late-Medieval Catholicism.
-The latter, with its attachment to cyclicality in the festal calendar and its investment in recurrent, major in the life of an individual – baptism, confirmation, confession, last rites, the weekly Mass – emphasised salient in time.
+The latter, with its attachment to cyclicality in the festal calendar and its investment in recurrent, major junctures in the life of an individual – baptism, confirmation, confession, last rites, the weekly Mass – emphasised salient points in time.
 It is not, of course, that after the Reformation these were altogether dispensed with – far from it; as has been well documented, popular piety clung tenaciously to these old traditions; indeed, significant figures – like Lancelot Andrewes, for example – were keenly attached to large parts of the old festive calendar.
 But while acknowledging that “Protestantism” is a label that encompasses a variety of religious experiences, it is nonetheless the case that Protestant orthodoxy constituted a hostile environment for the salience of many of these major events in the Catholic calendar.
 Grace was no longer primarily transmitted through the sacraments; its timescape became less episodic and more constant.
 Boys’ analogy (“if one bid thee good morrow before dinner, and good night after supper, he doth not alter his good will or wish, but onely his forme of saluting: so the Sacraments … point out one and the same Sauiour”) implies that a greeting or parting is akin to a sacrament – one that might be thought of as taking on greater urgency in the absence of the major sacramental junctures of Catholicism.
 It is, then, worth entertaining the thought that temporally as well as spatially, the Reformation – and especially its more radical components – moved towards a sense of a more continual experiencing of religious faith – what one recent historian terms “a time and space of homogenous sanctity” – whose primary locus was now the ever-prepared human heart (rather than specific places of worship), and whose expression was to be felt at every moment of every day.